Hyundai Engineering and Construction

 Hyundai Construction played a major role in the importation of Korean laborers to the Middle East to work on construction projects in the 1970s and 1980s.
 In the decade following 1975, Hyundai signed their first contract in the region for construction of a shipyard for the Iranian Navy near Bandar-e Abbas.
 800,000 Koreans went to work in Saudi Arabia and another 25,000 went to Iran; Hyundai was their largest employer.

 Under creditors' management with Korea Exchange Bank as the largest creditor, Hyundai Group was split into several entities from 2001 to 2006.
 As of March 2007, HDEC is the main shareholder of Hyundai Merchant Marine, which is the de facto holding company of Hyundai Group.
 Hyundai Group and Hyundai Motor Group (another spin-off from Hyundai Group) are both vying to purchase HDEC.

 In 2011, Hyundai Motor Group became the new owner of Hyundai Engineering & Construction.
 This was determined by Korean banks' decision after the company won a bidding war against the Korean Merchant Marine.

+In South Korea, it is also well known as an apartment developer, with its brand name being HILLSTATE.